 Device supervision is an important concept to understand when enrolling iOS devices in an EMM solution like Systems Manager.
 Supervising your iOS devices allows Systems Manager to manage many additional device settings, like locking a device into a single app, specifying a homescreen layout, or restricting access to additional apps like iMessage.

 Enrolling your devices in supervised mode is typically recommended if your devices are organization-owned, or if you want to have deeper levels of control over your devices.
 Note that supervising a device requires either setting up devices as new, or factory resetting existing devices.

-DEP allows you to permanently manage your organization's macOS and iOS devices.
+ADE allows you to permanently manage your organization's macOS and iOS devices.
 Your devices need to qualify with Apple's program to use this method, but it grants you the most control over your devices.
-For example, DEP allows you to make MDM enrollment mandatory and unremovable, and also automates enrollment into Systems Manager so that it happens automatically during the initial device setup.
+For example, ADE allows you to make MDM enrollment mandatory and unremovable, and also automates enrollment into Systems Manager so that it happens automatically during the initial device setup.

-Please reference our DEP deployment guide for information on how to link your account and supervise devices with DEP.
+Please reference our ADE deployment guide for information on how to link your account and supervise devices with ADE.

 Apple Configurator can be used to bulk configure and deploy iOS devices that do not qualify for DEP.
 This method requires connecting your iOS devices to a Mac to supervise.